Home About Notes Resources Archive Contact

 DevOps and Text Editors

 • VSCode: My primary code editor.
-Simply use the Software Center to install it, or install with:
+Simply use the Software Center to install it via snap.
+If you dislike snap, install with:

 sudo apt update && sudo apt upgrade -y